 7. To promote independent learning and thinking, teach independence.

 Don’t sit with your children and guide them through their homework.
 Don’t answer every question and help them with every little challenge.
-If you do this, you’re promoting an attitude of helplessness and incompetence, and the children will start to believe that they can’t do their own homework.
+If you do this, you’re promoting an attitude of helplessness and incompetence, and the children will start to believe that they can’t do their homework.

-It’s essential that they learn to tackle these difficulties themselves.
+They must learn to tackle these difficulties themselves.
 Think of yourself as a coach:

 - Give instruction and allow opportunities to learn.